jadzeidan/user-guides/bitbox01/other/wallet-sweep.md

 {:toc}

 ---

+Please make sure that you have the latest firmware.
+To download click [here](https://shiftcrypto.ch/start/).
 This guide demonstrates how to sweep all funds from an old BitBox01 (aka.
 Digital BitBox) wallet onto a newly created wallet from both standard and (optionally) hidden wallets.
 The basic procedure is:
 1. Verify you the backup of your current wallet
 2. Reset your BitBox01